Creative Market Guidelines Overview

 - Product Sales and Special Pricing

-- Third Party Assets
+- Third-Party Assets

 In order to ensure that your listed products may be sold under the Creative Market Licenses free from potential liability, Shop Owners are expected to secure the rights or proper license(s) to sell any material that incorporates third-party Intellectual Property, such as trademarks.
 (Learn more in our Shop Terms, section 1.)
 Not only does this protect our Shop Owners, but it also helps provide peace of mind to our customers, who want to be assured their purchases are free from potential liability.

-- Content and listings (including product files, listing description, tags, title, etc) containing visible trademarks is prohibited, unless you are able to provide evidence of the appropriate license / direct permission from the Trademark holder stating that you may sell content featuring their brand.
+- Content and listings (including product files, listing description, tags, title, etc) containing visible trademarks are prohibited, unless you are able to provide evidence of the appropriate license / direct permission from the Trademark holder stating that you may sell content featuring their brand.

 - Creative Market reserves the right to request the above information from any Shop Owner found to be selling material visibly depicting a trademark.